Contents

 Community Conversation summary results and analysis (PDF , 219KB).

-In response, we have been trialing different collection methods and containers, including a trial of ‘co-mingled’ recycling in Ulverston and a trial of wheelie bins in parts of the Eden area that currently have bags for general waste collections.
+This included a trial of ‘co-mingled’ recycling in Ulverston and a trial of wheelie bins in parts of the Eden area that currently have bags for general waste collections

 We have also started to roll-out the kerbside collection of beverage cartons (such as Tetrapak), starting in the Eden area, after feedback that you wanted to be able to recycle these types of items more easily.

-We are looking at the financial implication of alternative options to understand if they are more or less cost effective than the current service.
+The financial implications of the different options was considered, to understand if they would be more or less cost effective than the current service.

-Cost is not the only driver for change, we are assessing the various options against factors like:
+Cost was not the only factor considered, we also assessed the various options against factors like:

-Further consultation will be required in some areas, for example the decision on whether or not to charge for garden waste collections will be included in the Budget Consultation, and a decision on that will be made by Full Council.
+Further consultation will be required in some areas, for example the decision on whether or not to charge for garden waste collections will be included in the Budget Consultation, and a decision on that will be made by Full Council early in 2026.

 General waste